kawie/later/README.md

 My first SvelteKit app

 This app allows you to take a photo and will then display it.
-You can take a new one to overwrite it.
-It won't save it to your camera roll, and should work completely offline (i hope!)
+You can take a new one to overwrite it, until then it will persist.
+It won't save it to your camera roll, but to `LocalStorage` on your device – and should work completely offline (i hope!)

 ![latest](https://github.com/user-attachments/assets/d036384c-6950-45d4-bb47-a6606953c4a1)